May Company California: 19th century history

-1908: An even larger “largest store in the West”
+20th century history

 By the start of the 20th century, A. Hamburger & Sons had outgrown its Spring Street location, which had 520 employees working on five floors.
 The Hamburger family decided to build a much larger store at the southeast corner of Broadway and Eighth, a location that was outside of then current retail district.
 Construction started in 1905, with a grand opening held in 1908.
 This location, which was also known as the Great White Store, was the largest department store building west of Chicago at the time and would eventually become the flagship location for the May Company California.
 At the time that the Great White Store was opened, the store could boast of having one of the first escalators on the West Coast, several restaurants, a drug store, grocery store, bakery, fruit store, meat market, U.S. post office, telegraph office, barber shop, a dentist, a chiropractor, a medical doctor, an auditorium, an electricity and steam power plant in the basement that was large enough to support a city of 50,000 inhabitants, a private volunteer 120 men fire brigade, 13 acres of retail space (482,475 sq.ft., larger than all the department, clothing and dry goods stores in the city), and 1200 employees.
 The Los Angeles Public Library was also located on the third floor from 1908 until it was forced to move to a larger location when it outgrew the Hamburger space by 1913.
 For a short time, Woodbury Business College briefly was also located on the fifth floor.
 Circa 1912, there was a temporary free public menagerie on the fourth floor of 50 animals including a cassowary, a sun bear, an orangutan, a 28 ft-long python, monkeys and iridescent birds.

-Expansion to over one million square feet

 The store continued to expand until it took up the entire block bounded by Broadway, Hill, 8th and 9th.
 In 1923, a nine-story addition was built on Hill Street.
 With the addition of a new nine-story, 250000 sqft building in 1930 it then measured over 1000000 sqft of floor space.
 In the mid-1920s May Company also built a warehouse at Grand and Jefferson and in 1927 a nine-story parking garage at 9th and Hill streets.